-Most of us can get enough folate from following Eating Well with Canada’s Food Guide.
+Most of us can get enough folate from following Canada’s Food Guide.
 However, if you are a woman of childbearing age, between 14-50 years old and could become pregnant you also need a folic acid vitamin supplement.

 During the first four weeks of pregnancy when most women do not even realize they are pregnant, folic acid is needed for the proper development of the baby’s brain, skull and spinal cord.
 Serious birth defects called neural tube defects are less likely to happen when women take 0.4 milligrams of folic acid daily.
 Talk to your doctor about choosing the best supplement.